Kiran7007/Interview-Preparation/docs/android.md

 The ViewModel does not need to know whether data came from Room, REST, GraphQL, or memory.

-Interview Answer:
-> A Repository hides where data comes from.
 ---
 ## What is a UseCase?
 -   A UseCase represents a business operation.